bdsc-tds/xenium_analysis_pipeline/README.md

 - `SINGULARITY_BIND_DIRS`: An array of directories to bind to containers.
 Each element should be in the following form: _LOCAL_DIR:SINGULARITY_DIR_.
 Inexistent local directories will be filtered out.

+- `SNAKEMAKE_CACHE_DIR`: A directory used to store cache of Snakemake.
+Internally it overwrite the `XDG_CACHE_HOME` environment variable if it is set by users.

 ## Execution

 The workflow should be executed from the root directory of this repo.
 To get a self-explanatory help message, type